adwaitjog/mafia/README.md

 Basics of MAFIA
 -----------------------------------------------------------

-You need to first setup GPGPU-Sim before starting to play MAFIA :-).
+You need to first setup GPGPU-Sim.
 GPGPU-Sim can be found at http://www.gpgpu-sim.org/.
 Please use CUDA 4.0 and GCC version less than 4.5 (we used 4.4.6).
+This framework currently does not support newer versions of GPGPU-Sim.

 How to set-up MAFIA?
 -----------------------------------------------------------